paradigmxyz/reth/TRACING.md

 # Tracing targets

-Here instrumented functions are listed as well as events emitted in functions.
+This document highlights instrumented functions and tracing events emitted by them.

 ### Crates